Norwegian Language and Culture

 Who is this course suitable for?

-The Norwegian course is suitable for beginners, and for students with some previous knowledge of the language
+The Norwegian course is suitable for beginners with little previous knowledge of the language

 • learn to speak Norwegian